 EPR regulations have yet to be promulgated at the federal level in the United States, but have been promulgated or considered in state and local jurisdictions in the United States.
 For example, both Maine and Oregon enacted EPR legislation in 2021.
+Colorado and California enacted similar rules in 2022.
 These statutes require brands to provide funding to improve recycling infrastructure statewide.
 EPR regulations could have an adverse effect on our business if enacted at the federal level or if widely enacted by state or local governments.